jribesbonet/adidasCodingChallenge/README.md

 #### 5. itinerary-service
 This project runs the City Connections Service.
 This microservice exposes the mehtod to obtain the path with less connections and the path with less time.
-Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-service)
+Project repository can be find in [here](https://github.com/jribesbonet/itinerary-service)

 ##### Build / Run instructions
 To build the binary file and create the docker image, on the path where the project is downloaded execute: